Quick Start

 export LOG_ID="550e8400-e29b-41d4-a716-446655440000"3.
 Append Events

 Section titled “3.
 Append Events”Append events to your log.
-Event payloads are sent as raw bytes:
+The append endpoint uses the log UUID.
+Event payloads are sent as raw bytes — the format is defined by your view.
+The counter example expects JSON with inc or dec fields:

 4. Deploy a View